RR0/rr0.org/README.md

 the Google Geocoding API).

 ### people ###
+This is a class-restricted directive that aims to provide a link to a people's bio.
+#### Examples ####
+ `<span class="people">Claude Poher</time>`

+ will render as:

+   `<a href="/people/p/PoherClaude" translate="no">Poher</a>`.

+Any text equal to the rendered last name further in the page will be automatically rendered the same.
+So only tagging is required only once to handle multiple mentions of the same person.

+Also, as names can be expressed in multiple ways, the following patterns are also recognized:

+ `<span class="people">Poher, Claude</time>`
+ `<span class="people" title="Claude Poher">Poher</time>`

+Note that when more than two words are used to express a people's name, only the latter one will be assumed to be the last name.
+For example :
+ `<span class="people">Carl Gustav Jung</time>`

+ will render as:

+   `<a href="/people/p/JungCarlGustav" translate="no">Carl Gustav Jung</a>`.

+In case the last name contain multiple words, just write it in camel case, like below:
+ `<span class="people">Werner VonBraun</time>`

 ### section ###
 #### Contextual effects ####
  * Adds a hierarchical entry (depending on the depth of the section, possibly in other sections) in the 'Contents' contextual menu.